This is my story on how I came up with my homemade dog food recipe due to food allergies.

 Foods to avoid: raisins, grapes, onions, garlic, chives, macadamia nuts, chocolate and maybe raw foods which may be tainted with Salmonella or E Coli.

-This mixture is expensive, but not as expensive as bags I purchased a Petco.
+This homemade food mixture is expensive, but not as expensive as bags I purchased a Petco.
 In fact, it’s actually much cheaper if you buy bags of frozen veggies on sale and put in the freezer for later.
-I mix up 3-4 days worth at a time and stick in the refrigerator.
-If your dog does not like the food cold, you can heat it in a sauce pan or leave out on counter for a short time to bring to room temperature.
+I mix up 3-4 days worth at a time now and stick in the refrigerator.
+If your dog does not like the food cold, you can heat it in a sauce pan or leave out on counter for a short time to bring to room temperature which would be worth it if your dog has allergies.
 Don’t feed it to them hot as dogs don’t tolerate hot food well.
 Microwaves can make food spotty and hot pockets in the food could cause burning of the mouth and throat.
+In addition, microwaving food can deplete vital vitamins and nutrients from this recipe.

-I’m looking into slow cooker recipes to make my life a little easier!
+I’m now looking into slow cooker homemade dog food recipes to make my life a little easier!